xiaolaba/Arduino_Cpp_call_asm_function/README.md

 build subrotuine, named as test.S, source code of avr assembler language for avr-gcc.

-### example and how to build/compile these two source code, Arduino IDE 1.8.12 is used.
+### example and how to build/compile these two source code,
+compiler : Arduino IDE 1.8.12 is used.

-hardward: Arduino Nano, onbroad LED is connected to PB5 of ATmega8/168/328p, or arduino pin# D13
+hardward: Arduino Nano, onbroad LED is connected to PB5 of ATmega8/168/328p, or arduino Nano pin# D13

 ### Two funcitons designed with test.S, uses LED_TOOGLE as example to describe the design flow,